How To Stop Overthinking At Night

 It sounds odd, but spending less time in bed might actually help.

-If you can’t sleep, skip the daytime naps and limit how long you lie there tossing and turning.
+If you can’t sleep, skip the daytime naps and limit how long you lie in bed tossing and turning at night.

 4. Mindfulness matters